RobotDaniel/robotdaniel.github.io/_posts/2023-03-21-Dev Tool Basics.md

 `Inspector` and `Console` are the main ones we will be using
 `Inspector` lets you view the html of a page and edit the changes live
-`Console` allows you to view logs and use `JavaScript` commands
+`Console` allows you to view logs and use `JavaScript` commands note:this may look slightly diffrent on other browsers but the funconality will be the same

 ## using Inspect
 I will be using `example.com` for this example but this will work on any website or html document